Kannxnravi/Kannxnravi/README.md

 I am  22 years old a 👨‍💻 **`Pondicherry University Graduate`** with a **`Bachelor of Technology degree`**, and **`Blogger`** facilitating the world with User Experience 🧐 as a student

-🤓 I have a keen interest in 🤝 collaborating and building digital solutions that solve real-world 🌍 problems.
+I have a keen interest in 🤝 collaborating and building digital solutions that solve real-world 🌍 problems

-I'm also a interested in **`Machine Learning, Artficial Intelligence and Deep Learning`** and a **`Web Developer`** With Design Thinking and Digital Technologies`**
+I'm also a interested in **`Machine Learning, Artficial Intelligence and Deep Learning`** and a **`Web Developer`** With Design Thinking and Digital Technologies 🤓